Adopted by St. Therese and Her Family

 Fr.
 Paul of Moll once remarked that life is full of crosses, and that the easiest path – and the most fruitful – is to do everything for the love of God.
 The Cross, writes Bl.
 Dom Columba Marmion, is the root of all fecundity.

-As I was lying on my bed one day, homesick (though to a much lesser extent than previously!), and reading the Letters of St. Therese, I felt inspired to offer one year of Masses in honour of St. Therese, her recently canonized parents, and her entire family.
+As I was lying on my bed one day, reading the Letters of St. Therese, I felt inspired to offer one year of Masses in honour of St. Therese, her recently canonized parents, and her entire family.
 Immediately after making this intention and offering it to God and these holy souls, I felt inspired to ask St. Therese and her siblings to adopt me as their little brother.
 I also asked St. Louis and St. Zelie to adopt me as their son.
 Then I forgot about it.

 ‘Longing to Belong’

 The following day, I was in a Catholic library, which is home to some 3000 books (a rough estimate).
 I didn’t have much time for reading, so I picked up a random book that caught my eye, and started flicking hastily through the pages.
 A certain picture stood out.
 It was a beautiful photo of St. Therese and her family (actually it was a collection of photos that were framed under the heading, ‘Le Martin Familie’ or something French like that).
 I thought nothing of it at the time.

 It was only later than night that I recalled my prayer the previous day.
 Then I considered the likelihood of stumbling upon a picture of the Martin family… in a book about a Benedictine monk.

 “They have adopted me!”
 I thought.
 Now, you might think I jumped the gun a bit; but I experienced an overwhelming sense of joy at what seemed to be an answer to prayer.